eth0izzle/bucket-stream/README.md

 Simply run `python3 bucket-stream.py`.

-If you provide AWS access and secret keys in `config.yaml` Bucket Stream will attempt to identity the buckets owner.
+If you provide AWS access and secret keys in `config.yaml` Bucket Stream will attempt to access authenticated buckets and identity the buckets owner.

     usage: python3 bucket-stream.py